JorjaFox/library/content/posts/recaps/csi/take-the-money-and-run.md

 ## Quotes

 **Archer** I didn't do it for me.
-**Sidle:** Oh let me guess.
+**Sara:** Oh let me guess.
 This is the part where you argue for father of the year?